-Classroom teachers may have the students use personal electronic communication devices at teacher discretion for educational purposes only.
-For example: research for a paper, use as a clicker, etc. It is recommended that teachers have students put the devices on the top of the student desks, so the teacher can monitor device usage.
-Students without devices can use a school owned device(s) when necessary.
+Classroom teachers may have the students use Personal electronic communication devices at teacher discretion for educational purposes only and are not allowed to be used during the school day in the classroom.
+For example: research for a paper, use as a clicker, etc. It is recommended that teachers have students put the devices on the top of the student desks, in a pocket holder on the wall, so the teacher can monitor the devices.